diskuv/dkml-workflows-prerelease/README.md

    packages is in the [same directory](https://github.com/diskuv/dkml-runtime-distribution/blob/main/src/none/)
 2. Gitlab CI/CD on macOS, Linux and Windows machines will:
    1. Make a "secondary" switch `two` that contains [dkml-build-desktop.opam](./dkml-build-desktop.opam).
 That will have install the list of `dkml-runtime-distribution` package specifications.
+The tests for dkml-build-desktop will also have checked that the opam pins specified in the GitLab `.gitlab-ci.yml` file, which are used in the next step, match the `dkml-runtime-distribution` package specifications.
-   2. Make a primary switch `dkml` that installs all the packages specified by `dkml-runtime-distribution`.
+   2. Make a primary switch `dkml` that installs all the packages specified by `dkml-runtime-distribution`, including pinning the packages to their `dkml-runtime-distribution` specified versions.
    3. Go through every specified package and ask Opam for the list of files that were installed by those packages.
    4. Export the Opam installed files as a tarball for consumption by the "release" job.